wireapp/wire-server/src/understand/federation/api.rst

 When making the call to the `Federator`, the components use HTTP2.
 They call the ``Outward`` service, which accepts ``POST`` requests with path ``/rpc/:domain/:component/:rpc``.
-Such a request will be forwarded to a remote federator with the given :ref:`Backend domain <Backend domains>`, and converted to the appropriate request for its ``Inward`` service.
+Such a request will be forwarded to a remote federator with the given :ref:`Backend domain <Backend-domains>`, and converted to the appropriate request for its ``Inward`` service.

 .. _api-from-federator-to-components: